-- assessment of the incident to determine necessary controls and remedial works that may include: - sampling and/or monitoring; - installation of controls; - engagement of specialist consultants and/or contractors; - procurement of additional/replacement supplies (e.g., spill kit material); and - consultation with agencies or stakeholders; - updates of agencies and stakeholders; - internal investigation of the pollution incident; - a detailed report of the pollution incident to be provided to the DPE and any relevant agencies within 7 days of the date of the incident in accordance with Condition 7, Schedule 5 of Development Consent DA 92/97, and Condition D9, Schedule 4 of Development Consent SSD 10418, which outlines the following: - date, time, and nature of the pollution incident; - identifying the cause (or probable cause) of the pollution incident; - describing what action has been taken to date; and - describing proposed measures to address the pollution incident; - participation in any external investigation of the pollution incident; - review of the PIRMP for effectiveness; and - appropriate communication of any changes to the PIRMP.
+- assessment of the incident to determine necessary controls and remedial works that may include: - sampling and/or monitoring; - installation of controls; - engagement of specialist consultants and/or contractors; - procurement of additional/replacement supplies (e.g. spill kit material); and - consultation with agencies or stakeholders; - updates of agencies and stakeholders; - internal investigation of the pollution incident; - a detailed report of the pollution incident to be provided to the DPE and any relevant agencies within 7 days of the date of the incident in accordance with Condition 7, Schedule 5 of Development Consent DA 92/97, which outlines the following: - date, time, and nature of the pollution incident; - identifying the cause (or likely cause) of the pollution incident; - describing what action has been taken to date; and - describing proposed measures to address the pollution incident; - participation in any external investigation of the pollution incident; - review of the PIRMP for effectiveness; and - appropriate communication of any changes to the PIRMP.